digipost/invoice-api-specification/bank-payment-api-requirements.md

 ## CreateAgreement

-If required by the bank Digipost will send a CreateAgreement request to signal that the user has accepted (in Digipost) the general terms for the service and agrees that Digipost can retrieve account numbers and create payments on behalf of the user.
+If required by the bank, Digipost will send a CreateAgreement request to signal that the user has accepted (in Digipost) the general terms for the service and agrees that Digipost can retrieve account numbers and create payments on behalf of the user.
 The request may contain an agreement digitally signed (BankId) by the user.

 The bank stores the agreement and uses it to authorize subsequent payments for the same customer.

-## Request
+## Request (parameters)

 * bank-identifier (if multiple banks use the same platform)
 * personal-identification-number (fødselsnummer)